IntelliJ IDEA 2024.3 Help

 You can make changes in the preview pane to try and test how your configuration changes are reflected without worrying about making unwanted changes to the source code: all these changes are discarded when you close the .editorconfig file.

-To quickly learn whether the file that is currently opened in the editor has any code style options that are overridden by properties in an .editorconfig file, use the Indentation widget in the status bar.
+To quickly learn whether the file currently opened in the editor has any code style options that are overridden by properties in an .editorconfig file, use the Indentation widget in the status bar.

 The icon in the widget indicates that there's an .editorconfig file that overrides some settings from your current code style scheme.